celogeek/go-comic-converter/README.md

     	Title page
     	0 = never
     	1 = always
-    	2 = only if epub is splitted
+    	2 = only if epub is split

 Default config:
   -show